-In this article, I will look at the 5 key concepts of volume spread analysis.
+In this article, We will look at the 5 key concepts of volume spread analysis.

 #1 – Accumulation